luhao007/WoW-Addons/AddOns/ButtonForge/ReadMe.txt

 History:
+09-March-2021		v1.0.4	- Updated for Wow v9.0.5
+							- Updated help (/bufo)
+							- Fixed an issue disabling/enabling button frames

 28-Jan-2021			v1.0.3	- Replaced Stealth and Prowl with their proper stealth icon
 							- Experimental: Configurable flyout direction through slash commands

 02-Dec-2020			v1.0.2	- Removed Zone Ability frame when placed into a bar
 							- Added slash commands to list bars and allow to interact with bars without a label